-St. Moritz was the first all-round winter sports resort in the world, and 150 years after its birth as a tourist destination it still holds a very special appeal and boasts a myriad of activities.
-It holds a magnificent position in Switzerland's broad Engadine valley, offering fantastic panoramic views and excellent skiing.
-The resort is divided into three separate villages; Dorf which is the glitzy region on the shore of Lake St. Moritz, St. Moritz Bad which has a more relaxed atmosphere and Celerina which has a strong Italian following.
-All three villages have lifts into the 2,486m core of the main ski area, Corviglia.
+St. Moritz ski resort holds a magnificent position in Switzerland's broad Engadine valley, offering fantastic panoramic views and excellent skiing.
+The ski resort is divided into three separate villages; Dorf which is the glitzy region on the shore of Lake St. Moritz, St. Moritz Bad which has a more relaxed atmosphere and Celerina which has a strong Italian following.
+All three villages have lifts into the 2,486m core of the main skiing area, Corviglia.

-St Moritz continues to be an important winter destination for members of the international jet set and a host of regular celebrities, who flock to the exclusive resort for the fantastic shopping and skiing alike.
-The architecture of the St. Moritz dates to the mid-1900s, and whilst these buildings are fairly non-descript, it is the views from them which truly make the resort.
+St Moritz ski resort hosts regular celebrities, who flock to the exclusive ski resort for the fantastic shopping and skiing alike.
+The architecture of St. Moritz dates to the mid-1900s and the views from them truly make the resort.
 Visitors will be dazzled by the surrounding forests, high mountains and lakes which create a truly magical, natural setting.

 Resort Altitude: 1,770m